Sesha-Ganesh/pepe-jean-customer-portal/README.md

-This is a Front-end Coding Challenge based on React, conducted by Geektrust

-TeeRex Store :
+Pepe Jean's Cloth Store :

--  It is an online shopping cart application which enables shopping of T-shirts of different models and categories.
+-  It is an online shopping cart application which enables shopping of T-shirts,Hoodies,Polos of different models and categories.

 Features: